ravelus/AbstractDataTypeLibrary/README.md

 # AbstractDataTypeLibrary
-Library that contains several abstract data types along with their unit tests:
+Library that contains several abstract data types implemented in C#, along with their unit tests:

 * ArrayList
 * LinkedList